jasongillis/i9-10850k_hack/README.md

 until I fixed the USB map.
 I had done the USB map already, but had done something incorrect, so the installer didn't like it.

+Eventually noticed that I wasn't getting OS updates pushed.
+This required adding `revpatch=sbvmm` to `boot-args` in `config.plist`.

+Installing updates after 14.3.1 required setting `SecureBootModel` to `Disabled` in `config.plist`.
+This did not require a restart before starting the installer.
+It did require a restart after the install completed and the setting was reverted back to `Default`.

+## BIOS Settings

 - OpenCore Version: 0.9.5
 - BIOS Version:  `E7C80IMS.1D0`